covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==
+= 2.4.5 =
+Added block patterns to block modal plus bug fixes for WordPress 6.4.3.

+= 2.4.4 =
+Adjustments to block patterns, colors in block patterns, and some adjustments to alignments.

 = 2.4.3 =
 Fixed alignments for some full/wide elements in front/backend.
 Fix to search block and updated block pattern.